sing-group/run-pathfindR/README.md

 # Run pathfindR

 The `run-pathfindR.R` script works in [pathfindR](https://github.com/egeulgen/pathfindR) v2.4.2 and implements the most common pathfindR workflow using these four input files:
 1. DEA results: path to the input file with the DEA results.
-It must be a CSV file with at least these four columns: gtf_ensembl_id, gene_name, logFC, and padj.
+It must be a CSV file with at least these four columns: gtf_gene_id, gene_name, logFC, and padj.
 2. Counts file: path to the CSV file with the counts for the samples (rows are genes and columns are samples; genes are specified as Ensembl IDs).
 3. Metadata file: path to the TSV file with the samples metadata.
 4. Reference file: path to the file with the reference condition (only one line with the condition name).